Black Lives Matter: Thousands gather for marches in Wellington and Auckland

-Thousands of people are gathering for Black Lives Matter rallies in Auckland and Wellington this afternoon.
+Thousands of people have gathered for Black Lives Matter rallies in Auckland and Wellington this afternoon.

+The Auckland march, which started at Aotea Square, is now heading now Queen St and will end at the US consulate.

 The Auckland rally opened with a karakia at Aotea Square and a mihi whakatau from Graham Tipene of Ngāti Whātua, who told the crowd to "keep it peaceful".